nautobot/nautobot/nautobot/docs/user-guides/getting-started/ipam.md

 ## Assigning IP Addresses

-To assign an IP Address:
+To assign an IP Address to a specific Device and Interface:

 1. Click on **IPAM** in the top-level navigation menu
 2. Click on **IP Addresses** to go to the main IP Addresses page